centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-standard-snmp.md

 ### Network flow

-Your centreon server must be able to reach the Cisco device over UDP/161 SNMP port.
+Your Centreon server must be able to reach the Cisco device on the UDP/161 SNMP port.

 ## Installing the monitoring connector